ytakashina/depynd/README.md

 # depynd [![Build Status](https://travis-ci.com/y-takashina/depynd.svg?branch=master)](https://travis-ci.com/y-takashina/depynd)
-Evaluating dependencies among random variables.

-`depynd` is a Python library for learning dependencies between random variables from data.
-It supports
+`depynd` is a Python library for evaluating dependencies among random variables from data.
+It supports leaning statistical dependencies for one-to-one, one-to-many, and many-to-many relationships, where each one corresponds to
-- Mutual information (MI) estimation for discrete-continuous mixtures
+- mutual information (MI) estimation
-- Feature selection algorithms based on MI
-- Markov random field structure learning algorithms
+- feature selection, and
+- graphical model structure learning, respectively. `depynd` supports MI estimation for discrete-continuous mixtures, MI-based feature selection, and structure learning of undirected graphical models (a.k.a.
+Markov random fields).

 ## Dependencies
 - Python (>=3.5)